yairm210/Unciv/Uniques.md

 - "in all cities with a world wonder"
 - "in all cities connected to capital"
 - "in all cities with a garrison"

+### ConstructionFilter [Pending merge of #4158]

+ConstructionFilters allow us to activate uniques while constructing certain buildings or units.
+For units, the UnitFilter is called.
+For Buildings, the following options are implemented:

+- "All"
+- "Buildings", "Building"
+- "Wonders", "Wonders"
+- building name
+- an exact unique the building has (e.g.: "spaceship part")

 ## General uniques